argriffing/phyly/examples/Felsenstein.2004.fig.16.4/README.md

 ![tree figure](treefig.png)

-Most of the analyses operate on input similar to the JSON string below.
+Most of the analyses operate on input files similar to the JSON file below.

 ```json
 {